Fast and Quasideterministic Single Ion Source from a Dipole-Blockaded Atomic Ensemble

 Let us now investigate the excitation dynamics.
 We assume that the initial mean number of atoms in the excitation volume is $\bar{n}=10.2$.
 With a realistic blockade radius of 5~$\mu$m this would correspond to typical MOT densities of 10$^{10}$ atoms/cm$^3$.
 In Fig.\ \ref{fig:cycles} (a) and (b) we show the corresponding probability distributions $p^{(m)}_k$ for the case without diffusion and for a diffusion rate of $\kappa=10^{-3} \gamma$, respectively.
 The data are averaged over the distribution of the initial number of particles in the volume and the excitation pulse length is fixed at $\tau_{\text{ex}} = \pi /{\sqrt{\overline{n}} \Omega}$.
 This choice therefore corresponds to a $\pi$-pulse with respect to the collective Rabi frequency $\sqrt{\overline{n}} \Omega$.
 Comparing Figs.\ \ref{fig:cycles}(a) and (b) we see that diffusion leads to a slow drift of the ion number distribution to larger mean values with increasing number of excitation-ionization cycles.
 This drift stems from the fact that the excitation volume is quickly depleted due the ionization process which is much faster than the diffusion.
 At long times (large $k$) further ions can only be produced when particles diffuse into the empty excitation volume leading to a slow increase of the total number of emitted ions.

 More interestingly, however, for the first few cycles the ion source produces one ion per cycle with a high probability and is therefore quasi-deterministic.
 Note that this is despite averaging over the initial atom number distribution.
 Therefore, even when operated in an extended atomic cloud, the behavior of the ion source is very similar to that in a fully blockaded sample discussed in \textit{(i)}.
 This is further corroborated by Fig.\ \ref{fig:cycles}(c) where we show the probability of having emitted $k$ ions after $k$ excitation-ionization cycles.
-For comparison we also show the probability for that case in which the Rydberg excitation is performed with a $\pi$-pulse w.r.t. the single atom Rabi frequency $\Omega$.
-The data shows that the performance of the ion source is indeed significantly improving when the excitation pulse is chosen as $\pi$-pulse w.r.t. the collective Rabi frequency $\sqrt{\bar{n}}\Omega$.
+For comparison we also show the probability for the case in which the Rydberg excitation is performed with a $\pi$-pulse w.r.t. the single atom Rabi frequency $\Omega$.
+The data shows that the performance of the ion source is indeed significantly improved when the excitation pulse is chosen as $\pi$-pulse w.r.t. the collective Rabi frequency $\sqrt{\bar{n}}\Omega$.
 Note, that the performance of the ion-source can be enhanced further by resetting the ion source after the few cycles during which quasi-deterministic ion emission is taking place.
-This is done by refocusing the excitation laser to a different part of the gas cloud thereby avoiding the depletion of the excitation volume and the broadening of the ion distribution visible in Fig. \ref{fig:cycles}(a,b).
+This could be done by refocusing the excitation laser to a different part of the gas cloud thereby avoiding the depletion of the excitation volume and the broadening of the ion distribution visible in Fig. \ref{fig:cycles}(a,b).
+The movement of the source can easily be compensated by ion optics to ensure the ion is imaged on to the correct position.
+The fidelity of the single ion emission can be tested by performing number resolved coincidence measurements \cite{loch12}.

 In conclusion, we have presented and analyzed theoretically a fast and heralded single ion source based on a dipole-blockaded atomic ensemble.
 The source can be operated in a variety of dynamical regimes and permits the quasi-continuous and quasi-deterministic production of single ions even from a extended gas cloud.
-The statistics of the ion emission shows some interesting dynamical features such as the emergence of 'trapped' states, reminiscent of micromaser physics.
+The statistics of the ion emission shows some interesting dynamical features such as the emergence of `trapped' states, reminiscent of micromaser physics.
 We expect that the presented scheme can be of practical relevance for applications in materials science.

 \begin{widetext}